foopod/blog6/_posts/cellular-automata-tutorial.md

 ## What is Cellular Automata?

 And while I could try my best to explain it here.
-There are a number of people that have already done a better job than I could ever do.
-In particular I really like [this explanation](https://natureofcode.com/book/chapter-7-cellular-automata/) in The Nature of Code by Daniel Shiffman.
+There are many people that have already done a better job than I could ever do.
+In particular, I like [this](https://natureofcode.com/book/chapter-7-cellular-automata/) explanation](https://natureofcode.com/book/chapter-7-cellular-automata/) in The Nature of Code by Daniel Shiffman.

 ## What are we going to be making today?

 I think at some point in every coder's life, you should have the pleasure of coding Conway's Game of Life.
 It is a deeply interesting Cellular Automaton algorithm that can create complex and interesting behaviour from just three simple rules.

 We start with a grid of cells where each cell can have one of two states.
-We will refer to this as alive and dead, although in code this is probably just be a boolean (true or false).
+We will refer to this as alive and dead, although in code this will probably just be a boolean (true or false).

 Each time we iterate over the grid the state of the cells will be determined by the state of their neighbours in the previous iteration.

-The three rules we use to determine these state are...
+The three rules we use to determine these states are...

 1. Birth - If a dead cell has exactly 3 neighbours, it becomes alive in the next iteration.
 2. Death - If an alive cell has more than 3 or less than 2 neighbours, it dies in the next iteration (this is often described as dying from overpopulation or loneliness).
 3. Statis - If an alive cell has exactly 2 or 3 neighbours, then it remains alive.
 And if a dead cell has anything other than 3 alive neighbours then it remains dead.

 As we will get into below, these three simple rules can result in some very interesting creations.
-You can see some of them [here](https://en.wikipedia.org/wiki/Conway's_Game_of_Life#Examples_of_patterns) on the wikipedia page.
+You can see some of them [here](https://en.wikipedia.org/wiki/Conway's_Game_of_Life#Examples_of_patterns) on the Wikipedia page.

 ## Let's get coding

 ### Godot Scene Set Up

-In Godot we are going to start out with a 2D scene.
+In Godot, we are going to start with a 2D scene.

 ![Creating a 2D Scene](/img/conway_1.png)

 The nice part about this particular problem is that we don't have to muck around in the editor and the UI too much.
 We should be able to create a single cell and then instance that as needed through code.

-The other nice thing we have going for us is that each new Godot project includes the Godot logo, lets just use that for an alive cell and turn the sprite off to represent a dead cell.
+The other nice thing we have going for us is that each new Godot project includes the Godot logo, let's just use that for an alive cell and turn the sprite off to represent a dead cell.

 ![Godot logo in our project folder](/img/conway_2.png)

-So lets create a new Sprite2D node under our Node2D at the root of our scene.
+So let's create a new Sprite2D node under our Node2D at the root of our scene.
 Just click the + button and search for Sprite2D.

 ![Added a sprite2d to our scene](/img/conway_3.png)